CMS vs. CRM: What’s the Difference?

 What is a CMS?

-CMS stands for content management system.
-It’s the core of your organization’s online presence and how you manage its content.
-It could be on a website, mobile phone, or even Internet of Things (IoT) options such as smart speakers.
+CMS stands for content management system — a software used for building and managing websites without developing them from scratch.
+CMS is the core of your organization’s online presence and a key tool to manage its content.
+It allows creating, editing, and publishing content across multiple channels, including websites, mobile apps, Internet of Things (IoT) options such as smart speakers, and even AR or VR.

 CMSs do all of this by providing developers and content creators with the tools they need.
 For example, the structure of a CMS lets developers get right into their work without having to create everything from scratch.
 For content creators, CMSs make it easy to enter content into the backend without needing to have extensive technical knowledge.